 Where Can I Work With a Child/Pediatric Counselor Degree?

 You'll be able to work in many different settings with a child/pediatric counselor degree.
 For example, child counselors are employed in schools, hospitals, juvenile detention centers, children’s homes, homeless shelters, domestic violence shelters, adoption nonprofits, and social service centers.
-You could also open up a private practice, although this is less common.
+Although this is less common, you could also go into private practice.

 Step 4: Learn About Child/Pediatric Counselor Salaries

-Salary.com reports the median salary of a child counselor to be $43,812 annually.
+Salary.com reports a child counselor’s median salary is $43,812 annually.
 Most counselors make between $36,391 and $51,513.
 Counselors who want to work with children but earn more should consider becoming a school counselor, for which the average annual salary is $59,695 per Glassdoor.

 Share This: